A Short Overview

 Catherine has worked in the Disability and Employment Services Sector for the past 16 years.
 With a strong focus on community involvement, she has 6 years’ experience in chairing community based Boards and participation in Council Access and Inclusion Committees.
 Catherine has experience in delivering programs designed to increase participation in the workforce and developing the capacity of people already in the workforce.
 These include Career Development Services, Skills for All community based projects, Workplace Rehabilitation Services and National Panel Assessor Services.
 Catherine has a Bachelor of Arts (Psychology) and Graduate Cert in Business Management.

-Rick has been the Production Manager at Barossa Enterprises for five years.
+Rick has been the Production Manager for eight years.
 He has previous experience working in wineries, pallet and car manufacturing.
-He has qualifications in Diploma of Management, ISPM-15 Fumigation, Vehicle Industry Certificate, Cert 4 in Disability and Senior First Aid Certificate as well as experience in production, manufacturing and sales.
+His qualifications include a Diploma of Management, Diploma of Business, ISPM-15 Fumigation, Certificate 4 in Disability, Senior First Aid and Sales experience.

 community engagement manager